Graphic Designer

 Have you ever made a comic book?

-Asked by Morty about 4 years ago
+Asked by Morty over 4 years ago

 UPDATE...I have now written a guide to becoming a graphic designer.
 It is available as Kindle or in print ...check it out here...
 AMAZON LINK .
 Actually no, but I do cartoons and also have put together a couple of kids colouring books that I sell 'print on demand' on Amazon.
 I am in the middle of a 'self project' which involves cartoon characters and hopefully may turn into an animation plus comic book depending how it all goes ...but that is a long way off though.